osandov/blktests/README.md

 Note that these tests are destructive, so don't add anything to the `TEST_DEVS` array containing data that you want to keep.

-[Documentation/running-tests.md] has more detailed information on configuration and running tests.
+See [here](Documentation/running-tests.md) for more detailed information on configuration and running tests.

 ## Adding Tests

 The `./new` script creates a new test from a template.
-[Documentation/writing-tests.md] has more information on how to write a test.
+See [here](Documentation/writing-tests.md) for more information on how to write tests.